Koed00/django-q/docs/install.rst

 -  `Hiredis <https://github.com/redis/hiredis>`__ parser.
 This C library maintained by the core Redis team is faster than the standard PythonParser during high loads::

     $ pip install hiredis

+-  `Redis <http://redis.io/>`__ server is the default broker for Django Q. It provides the best performance and does not require Django's cache framework for monitoring.

+- `Disque <https://github.com/antirez/disque>`__ server is based on Redis by the same author, but focuses on reliable queues.
+Currently in Alpha, but highly recommended.
+You can either build it from source or use it on Heroku through the `Tynd <https://disque.tynd.co/>`__ beta.